Gaylord Stinchcomb: Professional

 Stinchcomb played several years of professional football.
 He played two years for George Halas's Chicago Bears (1921–1922) and also played some for the Columbus Tigers (1923), the Cleveland Indians (1923), and the Louisville Colonels (1926).
 He was selected as a first-team All-Pro in 1921 and 1922 and a second-team All-Pro in 1923.

 Coaching

 Stinchcomb returned to Ohio State as a backfield coach in 1935.

-Later years
+Later life

 After retiring from football, Stinchcomb served as president of Linworth Homes Inc. of Findlay, Ohio and Uhrichsville, Ohio, and as president of Eagle Creek Utility Co. of Findlay.
 Stinchcomb and his wife, Anne Jane, lived in Upper Arlington, Ohio for many years, but moved to Findlay, Ohio in 1968 when he became president of Linworth Homes.

 In 1973, Stinchcomb was elected to the College Football Hall of Fame, but he died at age 78 before the induction ceremony was conducted.
 There is a street named after him nearby the Ohio State campus.